marin117/Gmail-deleter/README.md

    `pip install --upgrade google-api-python-client`

-(Check requirements.txt for additional informations about requirments for installation)
+(Check requirements.txt for additional informations about requirements for installation)

 Usage
 -----